Selected Topics

 Laminates

-B2000++ allows for the specification of laminated materials (composite materials) for shell and - to a certain extent - continuum elements.
+B2000++ supports laminated materials (composite materials) for shell and - to a certain extent - continuum elements.
 To work with laminated material a number of precautions have to be taken, because:

 Laminate layer orientation angles (see MDL laminate command) are always defined with respect to the current material reference coordinate system.